 Imagine touching down in Nairobi about to embark on an adventure filled with giraffes, zebras, lions, wildebeest, and so much more!
 On a luxury safari there is no need to plan anything.
 As soon as you collect your luggage a driver and guide will pick you up and bring you to your first hotel in Nairobi.
 It’s best to plan at least one night here before heading off to the game parks to catch up on much needed R&R after long flights and layovers.

 After a good nights sleep, you’re off in the early AM to a wonderful tree house lodge built on stilts in front of Mount Kenya.
-Mount Kenya is the second tallest mountain in Africa (behind Kilimanjaro in Tanzania).
+Mount Kenya is the second tallest mountain in Africa (behind Kilimanjaro in Tanzania - safaris in Tanzania are also something to dream of).
 This lodge floats 2134 meters above sea level and is situated right in front of a huge watering hole.
 Each room has a wonderful view and balcony of this important life source for the surrounding animals.
 Kick back and watch the animals flock to and from the watering hole with camera in hand.
 It’s not uncommon to see elephants, baboons, gazelle & other antelopes come and go.
 In the evening enjoy dinner in a traditionally timbered dining room built on top of stilts giving the illusion of floating on top of the surrounding ancient rainforest.
 After dinner enjoy a massage or hang out on the rooftop viewing deck to witness the creatures of the night.

 In the morning venture back down the mountain and across the equator.
 Enjoy the ride through the bush as the temperature rises heading to the north.
 Arrive at the luxury game lodge just outside the Shaba National Reserve.
 The luxury thatched bungalows are set amongst extensive gardens with a beautiful pool to cool off in.
 It’s set alongside the Ewaso Nyiro River, a haven for crocodiles!
 Don’t worry, an electric fence protects guests from the reptiles of the river without obstructing awesome views of these fierce predators and their habitat.
 This evening witness a performance of Samburu dance while feasting on a delicious, locally sourced meal.
 The next day is filled with safari!
 The game drives take place in the morning and afternoon when most animals are out roaming the plains.
 The Shaba National Reserve is teeming with elephants, reticulated giraffes, monkeys, zebra, lions, and the rare Beisa Oryx with huge horns!